CloudLabs-MOC/mslearn-azure-developer/instructions/azure-api-mgmt/01-api-mgmt-import-api.md

 ## Lab Objectives
 In this lab, you will perform:

-- Create an Azure API Management (APIM) instance
+- Exercise 1: Create an API Management instance
-- Import an API
+- Exercise 2: Import a Backend API
-- Configure backend settings
-- Test the API
+- Exercise 3: Test the APIs

-## Estimated Timing: 20 minutes
 # Exercise 1: Create an API Management instance

 In this section of the exercise, you create a resource group and an Azure Storage account.
 You also record the endpoint and access key for the account.